The throw feels right — until it doesn’t.

 By

-Harai Goshi: The Hip is the Star, the Leg is the Assistant
+Harai Goshi: The Hip Leads, the Leg Assists

 A kinetic and kinematic analysis of the Harai-goshi judo technique